SaskaPetrovic/SasCook/README.md

 ```

-Generate the Laravel application key with the following command:
+Generate the Laravel application key with the following command

 ```bash
 php artisan key:generate